rust-lang/rust/src/doc/rustc-dev-guide/src/tests/headers.md

 Header commands are special comments that tell compiletest how to build and interpret a test.
 They must appear before the Rust source in the test.
-They may also appear in legacy Makefiles for
+They may also appear in `rmake.rs` or legacy Makefiles for [run-make tests](compiletest.md#run-make-tests).
-[run-make tests](compiletest.md#run-make-tests).

 They are normally put after the short comment that explains the point of this test.